angular/angular/aio/content/guide/ngmodule.md

 </md-tab-group>

-Focus on the component template.
-Notice the two-way data binding `[(ngModel)]` in the middle of the template.
+In the middle of the component template, notice the two-way data binding `[(ngModel)]`.
 `ngModel` is the selector for the `NgModel` directive.

-Although `NgModel` is an Angular directive, the _Angular Compiler_ won't recognize it because (a) `AppModule` doesn't declare it and (b) it wasn't imported via `BrowserModule`.
+Although `NgModel` is an Angular directive, the _Angular compiler_ won't recognize it for the following reasons:
+* `AppModule` doesn't declare `NgModel`.
+* `NgModel` wasn't imported via `BrowserModule`.

-Less obviously, even if Angular somehow recognized `ngModel`, this `ContactComponent` would not behave like an Angular form because form features such as validation are not yet available.
+Even if Angular somehow recognized `ngModel`, `ContactComponent` wouldn't behave like an Angular form because form features such as validation aren't yet available.

 ### Import the FormsModule